MicrosoftDocs/machine-learning-server-docs/microsoft-r/mrsdeploy/mrsdeploy-websrv-vignette.md

 ## Services with packages

-Packages need to be installed by a DeployR administrator.
+Packages need to be installed by an administrator.

 **Build and save a model**
 ```R